gugahoi/kt/README.md

 This repo provides a docker image as a tool to use `gomplate` with `kubectl` to deploy Kubernetes apps across different environments.

+It uses a dependency build like system such that:

+* caching of stages can occur if files are not changed between runs
+* stages can be debugged as each stage outputs temporary files that are dependent on later stages
+* `kt` can lean on the underlying build system to provide parallelism for extra speed with little to no effort

 ## Usage

 To use this tool, add it to your `docker-compose.yml` file as the following service: